realityforge/chef-archive/README.md

 - umask: The umask used when setting up the archive.
 Defaults to <code>nil</code>.
 - prefix: The directory in which the archive is unpacked.
 Defaults to <code>"/usr/local"</code>.
 - extract_action: The action to take with the downloaded archive.
 Defaults to leaving the archive un-extracted but can also unzip or unzip and stript the first directory.
 Defaults to <code>nil</code>.
-- publish_container_dir_to: The dot separated node attribute to set to the container directory.
-This occurs at resource definition time.
-Defaults to <code>nil</code>.
-- publish_artifact_location_to: The dot separated node attribute to set to the artifact location.
-This occurs at resource definition time.
-Defaults to <code>nil</code>.

 ### Examples